 My experience with Airbnb has come full circle!
 For years, I’ve been a repeat guest.
-But last year, I got a brief chance to be an Airbnb host.
-Well, a co-host to be exact; I cleaned an Airbnb rental one time for my landlord before deciding it wasn’t for me.
+But last year, I got a chance to be an Airbnb host.
+Well, a co-host to be exact.
+Turns out, there is some Airbnb etiquette that I was not aware of.
+So, now that I understand it, I’d like to share this etiquette with you.

-Because I’ve been on both sides of it now, I feel like it’s time to share the ultimate Airbnb Etiquette Guide for Newbie Guests.
+Because I’ve been on both sides of it now, I created my ultimate Airbnb Etiquette Guide for Newbie Guests.
 As with all things etiquette, people may disagree on the details, but these are some guidelines to help you along.
-In the end, it’s up to you to decide what’s appropriate for each situation.
+In the end, it’s up to you to decide what’s appropriate for each situation and what is not.

 Now, let’s dive in!